solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 4. Select the **Select** button at the bottom of the form.

-   **** TODO: NEED A SCREENSHOT, unable to get one due to not having AAD permissions on the Azure Account to create the security groups ****

 ### Task 5 - Add IP firewall rules

 Having robust Internet security is a must for every technology system.
 One way to mitigate internet threat vectors is by reducing the number of public IP addresses that can access the Azure Synapse Analytics Workspace through the use of IP firewall rules.
-The Azure Synapse Analytics workspace will then delegate those same rules to all managed public endpoints of the workspace, including those for SQL pools and SQL Serverless.
+The Azure Synapse Analytics workspace will then delegate those same rules to all managed public endpoints of the workspace, including those for SQL pools and SQL Serverless endpoints.

+> Note: This is an alternative to Managed VNet, mentioned in the next step.
+The lab environment is setup with Managed VNet.
+The steps are provided here simply as a reference only.
+You do not need to perform the following steps in the lab.

 1. Define the IP range that should have access to the workspace.